ashokneupane/ashokneupane-intern-repo/milestones/React Fundamentals/README.md

 `npm create vite@latest`

-The above command ask you to type project name(onboarding-react) and selecting framework(react).
+The above command ask you to type project name(onboarding-react-project) and selecting framework(react).

-## 3. Navigate to project folder
+## 3. Navigate to project folder and do npm install
-`cd onboarding-react`
+`cd onboarding-react-project`<br>
+`npm install`

 ## 4. installing Tailwind CSS
 I install `tailwindcss` and its peer dependencies using:<br>